nanobox-io/nanobox-engine-php/README.md

 # PHP

 This is a generic PHP engine used to launch PHP web and worker services on [Nanobox](http://nanobox.io).
-It exposes has a wide collection configuration options generally handled in the php.ini and other configuration files.
+It exposes a wide collection configuration options generally handled in the php.ini and other configuration files.
 Both PHP settings and web server settings are available.

 ## Usage
 To use this engine, specify in the boxfile.yml: